raneemo28/raneemo28/ReadMe.md

 # 💫 About Me:
-Dedicated Information Technology student at the Higher Institute for Applied Sciences and Technology with a focus on Full-Stack Development and UX Research.
+Dedicated Information Technology student at the Higher Institute for Applied Sciences and Technology with a focus on backend development.
 Proven ability to bridge the gap between technical backend development (ASP.NET) and user-centric design.
 Certified in Prompt Engineering and UX Design, with a strong multilingual background and a commitment to continuous technical growth

 ## 🌐 Socials: